FASTopoWM: Fast-Slow Lane Segment Topology Reasoning with Latent World Models: Method

 Previous methods incorporate historical information into the decoder to improve performance.
 However, stream queries enriched with historical cues typically exhibit higher confidence than newly initialized queries.
 Consequently, during Hungarian assignment, GT annotations are more likely to be matched with stream queries.
 This bias leads to performance degradation when historical information is unavailable, as the model relies solely on the initialized queries.
 To overcome this limitation, we propose a unified fast-slow decoder that decouples the forward path into fast and slow branches, allowing parallel supervision of both stream and initialized queries.

 As shown in Fig. \ref{fig:framework} (b), the inputs of the first transformer layer are initialized queries and extracted BEV feature:

-where $\textbf{TransLayer}_\textbf{0}$ denotes the first transformer layer, consisting of a self-attention module, a lane-attention module \cite{li2023lanesegnet}, and a feed-forward network.
-According to the classification confidence of $\mathbf{Q}^T_1$, the lowest-ranked $N-K$ queries of $\mathbf{Q}^T_1$ are substituted with stream queries $\mathbf{\tilde{Q}^{T}}$.
+where $\textbf{TransLayer}_\textbf{0}$ denotes the first transformer layer, consisting of a self-attention module, a lane-attention module \citep{li2023lanesegnet}, and a feed-forward network.
+According to the classification confidence of $\mathbf{Q^T_1}$, the lowest-ranked $N-K$ queries of $\mathbf{Q^T_1}$ are substituted with stream queries $\mathbf{\tilde{Q}^{T}}$.
 The slow branch of the remaining transformer layer is then formulated as:

 where \textbf{i} denotes the index of the Transformer layer.
-Notably, the input query to the second Transformer block, $\mathbf{\tilde{Q}}^{T}_{1}$, comprises $K$ instances of $\mathbf{\tilde{Q}}^{T}$ and $N - K$ instances of $\mathbf{Q}^{T}_{1}$.
-For brevity, we reuse the notation $\mathbf{\tilde{F}_{\text{bev}}^{T}}$ to represent the fused BEV features obtained by combining the stream BEV features $\mathbf{\tilde{F}_{\text{bev}}^{T}}$ with the extracted BEV features $\mathbf{F}_{\text{bev}}^{T}$.
+Notably, the input query to the second Transformer block, $\mathbf{\tilde{Q}^{T}_{1}}$, comprises $K$ instances of $\mathbf{\tilde{Q}^{T}}$ and $N - K$ instances of $\mathbf{Q^{T}_{1}}$.
+For brevity, we reuse the notation $\mathbf{\tilde{F}_{\text{bev}}^{T}}$ to represent the fused BEV features obtained by combining the stream BEV features $\mathbf{\tilde{F}_{\text{bev}}^{T}}$ with the extracted BEV features $\mathbf{F_{\text{bev}}^{T}}$.
 Similarly, the fast branch of the second Transformer layer is formulated as:

-Then, shared-weight heads are employed to generate predictions at each layer from $\mathbf{Q}^{T}_{i+1}$ and $\mathbf{\tilde{Q}}^{T}_{i+1}$, with Hungarian matching-based supervision applied in parallel.
+Then, shared-weight heads are employed to generate predictions at each layer from $\mathbf{Q^{T}_{i+1}}$ and $\mathbf{\tilde{Q}^{T}_{i+1}}$, with Hungarian matching-based supervision applied in parallel.

 In this manner, the historical queries and the newly initialized queries are supervised concurrently, preventing the model from becoming overly reliant on historical queries.
 The temporal propagation in the slow system benefits from well-trained initialized queries, particularly at the first frame.
 Meanwhile, the fast system's initialized queries implicitly gain from temporal dynamics through shared decoder parameters with the slow system.
+More details about prediction heads can be found in the appendix.